The official website of Visit Causeway Coast and Glens

 About

-In the countryside of the Causeway Coast, our pottery and cafe are nestled in the courtyard of the historic grounds of the Georgian Blackheath House.
-We looked to the past for inspiration for our wares, honouring the craftsmanship that existed all over Ireland in years gone by.
+In the countryside of the Causeway Coast, our pottery is nestled in the courtyard of the historic grounds of the Georgian Blackheath House.
+We looked to the past for inspiration for our wares, honoring the craftsmanship that existed all over Ireland in years gone by.
 Handcrafted pottery made to be used daily, enriching the experience of a humble cup of tea.
-Come and visit our cafe and enjoy homemade seasonal food served on the beautiful Blackheath wares.
-The connection to the process is very visible from the cafe to the studio.
-Live demonstrations of pottery making and conversations about the craft are very welcome.
-We can't wait to meet you.
+Come and visit our pottery shop or book onto a pottery making class

 Take a pottery class